56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 in the dialog.

-You will see several warnings in the fuel report.
+You might see warnings in the fuel report.
 Ignore these for now since the aircraft performance is sufficient to calculate the top of descent and top of climb for the elevation profile.

 Go to the dock window Search